paulhibbitts/DLC-Help/pages/03.wordpress/03.fndn101-fall2019/06.menus/docs.md

 - Select 'Primary Menu'
 - Tap 'Save Menu'

-![](menu-4.png)

 !!
 Do NOT select 'Automatically add new top-level pages to this menu'.

+![](menu-4.png)

+Once you have followed these steps, please go to the [TWU E-Portfolios](https://create.twu.ca/eportfolios/) site and start making your site your own!